Precession-induced nonclassicality of the free induction decay of NV centers by a dynamical polarized nuclear spin bath: Dynamics of NV centers

 with $D/2\pi=2.87$ GHz being the zero-field splitting and $\gamma_e/2\pi=2.8025$ MHz/G the electron gyromagnetic ratio.
 The second term describes the nuclear spin bath consisting of $^{13}$C isotopes of $J=1/2$ indexed by $k$:

 with $\gamma_\mathrm{C}/2\pi=1.0704$ kHz/G being the gyromagnetic ratio of the $^{13}$C nuclei.
 Note that we have neglected the dipole-dipole interaction between $^{13}$C nuclei as its effect is much slower than the electron spin decoherence considered here.
 The last term $\widehat{H}_\mathrm{I}$ takes into account the hyperfine coupling between electron spin and nuclear spin, which in general includes two contributions; namely, the Fermi contact and the dipole-dipole interaction.
 The former is proportional to the overlap of the electron wavefunction at the position of a nucleus.
 Since the electron wavefunction is highly localized at the defect, this effect is negligible for nuclei farther away than 5 {\AA} from the NV$^-$ center.
-In our simulation, this is easily achievable by post-selecting a randomly generated configuration without $^{13}$C nuclei being within this radius.
+In our simulation, we have confirmed the relevance of the dipole-dipole hyperfine interaction as well as the negligibility of the Fermi contact by post-selecting a randomly generated configuration with all $^{13}$C nuclei lying outside this radius of 5 {\AA}.
 Therefore, we consider the dipole-dipole interaction to the $k^\mathrm{th}$ nucleus exclusively with